Joako360/osm2city/doc/manual/parameters.rst

                                                                      :ref:`Installation of osm2city <chapter-osm2city-install>` (e.g.
                                                                      "/home/user/osm2city-data").

-OSM_FILE                                        String     n/a       The file containing OpenStreetMap data.
-See chapter
-                                                                     :ref:`Getting OpenStreetMap Data <chapter-getting-data-label>`.

-BOUNDARY_NORTH, BOUNDARY_EAST,                  Decimal    n/a       The longitude and latitude in degrees of the boundaries of the generated
-BOUNDARY_SOUTH, BOUNDARY_WEST                                        scenery.
-                                                                     The boundaries should correspond to the boundaries in the ``OSM_FILE``
-                                                                     (open the \*.osm file in a text editor and check the data in ca. line 3).
-                                                                     The boundaries can be different, but then you might either miss data
-                                                                     (if the OSM boundaries are larger) or do more processing than necessary
-                                                                     (if the OSM boundaries are more narrow).

 NO_ELEV                                         Boolean    False     Set this to ``False``.
 The only reason to set this to ``True`` would be for
                                                                      builders to check generated scenery objects a bit faster not caring about the vertical position in the scenery.